 1. From our toolkit

-Once you know how mindful you are, then you might want to focus on further developing your levels of mindfulness.
-Besides the tools that I recommended earlier in the post, I would also recommend the following tool Informal Mindfulness Practices, where clinicians can learn how to implement more informal mindful behaviors in their everyday life.
+Once you know how mindful you are, you might want to focus on developing it further.
+In addition to the tools already recommended here, try Informal Mindfulness Practices, where clinicians can learn how to implement more informal mindful behaviors in their everyday life.